Make the shift from being completely caught up in your conceptual mind to being aware of it.

 ~Eckhart Tolle, The Power of Now

-Eckhart says, "You can free yourself from your mind.
+Have you been living with a tormentor in your head, constantly draining you of vital energy?
+Eckhart tells us, "You can free yourself from your mind.
 You can take the first step right now."
 The first step is to "listen to the voice in your head.
 Be there as the witnessing presence."

-We all have the capacity to make this shift in awareness, from unconsciousness to consciousness, from asleep to awake, from lost in the ramblings of the mind to being present in the truth of life.
+You have the capacity to make this shift in awareness, from unconsciousness to consciousness, from asleep to awake, from being lost in the ramblings of the mind to being present in the truth of life and, ultimately, from torment to peace.

 “As I watched and observed, day after day, week after week, month after month, even year after year, one day I had an epiphany: “Oh my gosh!
 Adults believe what they think!
 That’s why they suffer!
 That’s why they get into conflict.
 That’s why they behave strangely, in ways that I don’t understand, because they actually believe the thoughts in their head.”